r-dutton/Selectorlyzer.Analyzers/README.md

 The preferable way to use the analyzers is to add the NuGet package Selectorlyzer.Analyzers to the project where you want to enforce rules.

 A `selectorlyzer.json` or `.selectorlyzer.json` file is used to specify rules.

+## Flow CLI

+The `Selectorlyzer.FlowCli` tool can render request flows discovered by the analyzers.
+By default it groups `endpoint.controller_action` nodes by their owning controller and renders each action's downstream graph separately.
+Each controller heading shows the controller metadata and lists the actions that were discovered.

+Use `--help` to see the available switches.
+Provide `--output-dir <path>` to write the detailed flow for every controller to `<ControllerName>.flow.txt` while a concise summary (controller heading and action list) is printed to the console.

 ## Installation